 The house has been altered and renovated with modern building materials.
-Authenticity For example, the window openings have been replaced by modern aluminium frames.
+Authenticity For instance, a metal gate has been added to the timber entrance.
+Most of the windows have been replaced by aluminium frames.

 Kak Tin was a village in the south of Shing Mun River (城門河) at the foot Social Value, of Lion Rock (獅子山).
 The villagers were farmers engaged in rice and & Local Interest vegetable growing supported by pig and poultry rearing.
 It had a population of 130 villagers in 1899 and 220 in 1960.
 About 80 households of the Tsangs are still residing in the village.